 Greek yogurt with lemon curd from Ellenos, one of the best places to include on a one day in Seattle itinerary.

-Tip: If you’re driving, park at the Pike Place Market Parking Garage.
+Tip by Brit: If you plan on driving to Pike Place Market, park at the Pike Place Market Parking Garage.
 This secure, ticketed garage is affordable and offers direct access to the market.

 Waterfront Park